 The priority for some RO system operators is to minimize the brine volume they must treat or dispose.
 Treating concentrated RO brine to reduce the disposal volume further or produce zero liquid discharge solids can substantially increase capital and operating costs and requires equipment with a larger physical footprint, such as evaporators and crystallizers.

-Often, concentration of RO brine is limited by scaling ions, such as CaSO4 or SiO2 and other low solubility compounds.
-If these scaling ions are removed, or separated, it can increase the recovery of membrane systems and reduce the volume of brine.
+Often, concentration of RO brine is limited by scaling compounds, such as CaSO4 or SiO2 and other low-solubility compounds.
+If these scaling compounds are removed, or separated, the recovery of membrane systems can increase and reduce the volume of brine.

-Another option to maximize brine concentration is through selective ion removal with electrodialysis reversal, which can concentrate brines up to 180,000 mg/L TDS.
+Another option to maximize brine concentration is through selective ion removal with electrodialysis reversal (EDR), which can concentrate brines up to 180,000 mg/L TDS.

 Trust Intelligent Automation Over Manual Management

 The most advanced RO systems offer automation and systems controls that can adapt to changing water chemistries.
-One example is automated flux control – an intelligent RO will increase or decrease permeate flux as it detects changes in scaling compounds.
-This will minimize fouling in the presence of high scaling ions and maximize recovery when concentrations of scaling ions are low.
+One example is automated flux control—an intelligent RO that will increase or decrease permeate flux as it detects changes in scaling compounds.
+This will minimize fouling in the presence of high concentrations of scaling ions and maximize recovery when concentrations are low.